-2023 PSU Grants
+2023 PSU Awards

-During the second quarter of 2023, the Leadership Development and Compensation Committee granted performance-based restricted stock unit awards (the "2023 PSU Grants"), to certain members of management.
-The number of shares that can be earned will range from 0% to 200% of the target number of shares, based on the Company's performance against two independent performance measures relative to pre-established thresholds during a two-year performance period ending on December 31, 2024.
-The two independent performance measures include the Company's cumulative (i) bookings and (ii) Covenant Adjusted EBITDA during the performance period, as those performance measures are defined in the respective grant agreements with each employee.
+During the second quarter of 2023, the Leadership Development and Compensation Committee granted PSU awards to certain members of management (the "2023 PSU Awards").
+The number of shares that can be earned will range from 0% to 200% of the target number of shares, based on the Company's performance against two independent performance measures relative to preestablished thresholds during a two-year performance period ending on December 31, 2024.
+The two independent performance measures include the Company's cumulative (i) bookings during the performance period, as defined in the respective grant agreements with each employee and (ii) PSU Adjusted EBITDA during the performance period.
 Further, the awards are subject to continuous employment, with the first vesting to occur in the first quarter of 2025 (in which 50% of any awards earned will vest) and the second vesting to occur in the second quarter of 2026 (in which the remaining 50% of any awards earned will vest).

-As of December 31, 2023, the number of shares under the 2023 PSU Grants that can be earned at target performance totaled 277,361, with 80% of the target number of shares allocated to the cumulative bookings performance measure and 20% of the target number of shares allocated to the Covenant Adjusted EBITDA performance measure.
+As of December 31, 2024, the target number of shares under the 2023 PSU Awards totaled 213,502, with 80% of the target number of shares allocated to the cumulative bookings performance measure and 20% of the target number of shares allocated to the cumulative PSU Adjusted EBITDA performance measure.
+Based on actual performance through the end of the performance period ending on December 31, 2024, a total of 373,029 shares were earned under the 2023 PSU Awards, subject to each employees continuous employment through the required vesting dates.

-The Company recognizes stock-based compensation expense for the 2023 PSU Grants based upon the per-share grant date fair value of \$45.70 on an accelerated attribution method over the requisite service period of each separately vesting tranche.
-At each reporting period, the amount of stock-based compensation is determined based on the probability of achievement against the pre-established performance measures and if necessary, a cumulative catch-up adjustment is recorded to reflect any revised estimates regarding the probability of achievement.
+The Company recognizes stock-based compensation expense for the 2023 PSU Awards based upon the per-share grant date fair value of \$45.70 on an accelerated attribution method over the requisite service period of each separately vesting tranche.
+At each reporting period, the amount of stock-based compensation is determined based on the probability of achievement against the preestablished performance measures and if necessary, a cumulative catch-up adjustment is recorded to reflect any revised estimates regarding the probability of achievement.